Theology (BA)

 • Study with dedicated and enthusiastic theologians and philosophers

-Plus, with a solid foundation in the liberal arts and strong communication and critical thinking skills, you’ll also leave USF well-prepared to pursue a graduate degree.
+Plus, with a solid foundation in the liberal arts and strong communication and critical thinking skills, you’ll also leave Saint Francis well-prepared to pursue a graduate degree.

 Personalize Your Theology Degree